wKovacs64/eslint-plugin/README.md

 | Testing Library | `'plugin:wkovacs64/testing-library'` |
 | TypeScript      | `'plugin:wkovacs64/typescript'`      |

+> ⚠️ The `typescript` feature config requires the `parserOptions.project`
+> property to be set in your ESLint config.
+See the [TypeScript parser
+> options][ts-parser-options] for more information.
+If you're also using
+> Cypress, you may need to add `ignorePatterns: ['cypress.config.ts']` to your
+> ESLint config.

 #### Prettier Configs

 Finally, you may apply the [Prettier][eslint-config-prettier] config.
 This must